-Figure 46: Visual impact.
+Figure 48: Visual impact.

 From the above figure, the green areas indicated the areas that will be visible from the surrounding area.
-From the above figure it is indicated that the mining area will be visible from the surrounding properties.
 Please note that the quarry pit area is to be located in the hill, due to the hill, the hill will create a visual barrier for surrounding land users.